 Actos Bladder Cancer Lawsuit Claims

-It has increasingly been reported that the drug pioglitazone (also referred to by the brand name Actos) which is prescribed to treat diabetes has been linked to an increased risk of developing bladder cancer in patients taking the medicine for over one year.
+It has increasingly been reported that the drug Actos (pioglitazone), which is prescribed to treat diabetes, has been linked to an increased risk of developing bladder cancer for those who took the medicine for over one year.
 We are here to help people who have suffered from bladder cancer side effects after taking the medication Actos in filing Actos bladder cancer lawsuits.

-In June 2011 the Food and Drug Administration (FDA) announced that patients using the diabetes medicine Actos (generic name – pioglitazone) for longer than a year may be linked with an elevated risk for developing bladder cancer.
+In June 2011 the Food and Drug Administration (FDA) announced that patients who used the diabetes medicine Actos for longer than a year may have an elevated risk for developing bladder cancer.
 The Administration also required an Actos warning label change to reflect these findings.
 However, there is currently not an FDA Actos recall.

-In its investigation of Actos’s safety, the FDA looked at data from a five year analysis that was based on an ongoing epidemiological study.
-This data formed the basis of the FDA’s safety information reported to the public regarding the link between Actos and bladder cancer.
+In its investigation of Actos’s safety, the FDA looked at data from a five year analysis of an ongoing epidemiological study.
 The FDA found that the longer patients took drugs containing pioglitazone, like Actos, the greater the risk of Actos causing bladder cancer.
-The same Actos and bladder cancer connection was also found in patients with the highest cumulative dose of the drug.
+The same Actos and bladder cancer connection was also identified in patients with the highest cumulative dose of the drug.

-FDA recommendations for healthcare professionals include not using pioglitazone (Actos) in treating patients that have been diagnosed with bladder cancer that is active and using the drug with patients who have had bladder cancer in the past only after weighing the benefits of the medication against the chance that the cancer will reoccur.
+FDA recommendations for healthcare professionals include not using pioglitazone (Actos) to treat patients who have been diagnosed with bladder cancer that is active and using the drug with patients who have had bladder cancer in the past only after weighing the benefits of the medication against the chance that the cancer will reoccur.

 Actos is available in several medication forms including: